 See what happens when the GeneSight® test becomes part of a clinician’s practice.

-GeneSight® Psychotropic is a pharmacogenomic test that uses a proprietary algorithm to analyze 12 different genes to weigh their combined influence on patient response to more than 55 different psychotropic medications.
+GeneSight® Psychotropic is a pharmacogenomic test that uses a proprietary algorithm to analyze 12 different genes to weigh their combined influence on patient response to different psychotropic medications.
 Most neuropsychiatric medications are processed through multiple metabolic pathways, and genomic variants influence both metabolism and response.
-Unlike other tests, GeneSight uses a proprietary combinatorial pharmacogenomic approach, which measures multiple genomic variants for each patient and weights them in combination to provide comprehensive, genetically-driven recommendations for each medication.
+Unlike other tests, the GeneSight Psychotropic test uses a proprietary combinatorial pharmacogenomic approach, which measures multiple genomic variants for each patient and weights them in combination to provide comprehensive, genetically-driven recommendations for each medication.

-The GeneSight® test provides information on FDA-approved medications prescribed for specific conditions such as depression and anxiety, and analyzes how your patient’s genes affect their response to these medications.
-This precision medicine tool can help you select the drug(s) and dosage(s) that are best suited to your patient’s condition and genetic makeup.
+The GeneSight® test provides information on FDA-approved medications prescribed for depression and analyzes how your patient’s genes may affect their response to these medications.

 Ready to offer your patients the GeneSight® Test?

 Implementing the GeneSight test in your practice is simple.
 Get started by calling us at 866.757.9204.

 Ordering a GeneSight test is fast and efficient: